EXJUSTICE/Coursera_Reinforcement_Learning_Specialization/README.md

-# Coursera_Reinforcement_Learning_Specialization Repository
+# Coursera Reinforcement Learning Specialization Repository

+Provided by theUniversity of Alberta - Alberta Machine Intelligence Institute.
 For reference purposes only, Coursera has a strict honor code.